-If you’re looking for a future career involving being part of dental front office staff, then like with other professions, the potential salary you can earn is a factor worthy of consideration.
-The pay is a decisive factor in job selection just like the other benefits that may be offered such as a chance for promotion, company stability, and many more.
+Suppose you’re looking for a future career involving being part of dental front office staff, like with other professions.
+In that case, the potential salary you can earn is a factor worthy of consideration.
+Pay is a decisive factor in job selection, just like the other benefits offered, such as a chance for promotion, company stability, and many more.

-In America a dental front office manager earns around $31 per hour or an average of $64,000 per year.
-But if you’re a supervisor belonging in the top 10% the average pay annually is more than $87, 000.
-In contrast, if as a dental assistant you belong in the category of bottom 10%, you get to earn below $47,000 yearly.
+In America, a dental front office manager earns around $31 per hour or an average of $64,000 per year.
+But if you’re a supervisor in the top 10%, the average pay annually is more than $87,000.
+In contrast, a dental assistant belonging in the bottom 10% earns below $47,000 yearly.

-Some of the states with paying the highest salaries for dental front desk managers include New York, New Jersey and Delaware.
-Find a dental practice to work for in these states and you can be assured of a good salary.
+Some of the states paying the highest salaries for dental front desk managers include New York, New Jersey, and Delaware.
+Find a dental practice to work for in these states, and you can earn a good salary.

-The front desk coordinator and front desk receptionist need to possess an array of skills that are a useful in enabling a productive and successful workplace.
-Some of these skills may include customer service skills, making and receiving phone calls, use of x-rays, excellent communication skills, dental assisting and patient care skills.
+The front desk coordinator and front desk receptionist need to possess an array of valuable skills to enable a productive and successful workplace.
+These skills may include customer service skills, making and receiving phone calls, using x-rays, excellent communication skills, dental assisting, and patient care skills.

 It is helpful if the front desk team members have skills in dental procedures.
-By comprehending dental procedures you can become useful in various ways including:
+By comprehending dental procedures, you can become beneficial in various ways, including:

-• With the right communication skills, it becomes possible to work diligently with different patients for not only understanding dental procedures but also to assist in calming and easing worries.
+• With the right communication skills, it becomes possible to work diligently with different patients to understand dental procedures and assist in calming and easing worries.

 • Preparation and reviewing of treatment procedures, treatment agreement and reassure patients of the benefits and effectiveness of treatment procedures.